ssbsukirat/medicine/Respiratory/Interstitial Lung Disease.md

 		* posterior basal predominance
 		* advanced fibrotic features, such as honeycombing and traction bronchiectasis.
 	* GGOs, bronchovascular chamges, micronodules, mosaic attenuation or upper lobe should look for differential
+* Histopathologic
+	* UIP
+		* sub- pleural reticulation associated with honeycomb changes
+		* fibroblast foci (subepithelial collections of myofibroblasts and collagen)
+		* alternate with areas of preserved normal alveolar archi- 2193 tecture consistent with temporal and spatial heterogeneity
+* Treatment
+	* antifibrotic treatment
+		* perfinidone and nintedanib
+		* slows progression
+		*
+	*